 Required Licenses

-- Hazardous Materials Handling License: Required for handling and disposing of hazardous materials.
-Providers must complete specific training and obtain certification from an authorized agency.
+- Hazardous Materials Removal License: Required for handling and disposing of hazardous materials; must complete a specialized training course and obtain certification.

 Insurance Requirements

-- Workers' Compensation Insurance: Mandatory coverage for all employees to cover medical costs and lost wages in case of work-related injuries.
+- Workers' Compensation Insurance: Mandatory coverage for all employees to protect against workplace injuries; requirements vary by state.

-- Pollution Liability Insurance: Recommended coverage for potential environmental damage arising from demolition activities, typically starting at $1 million.
+- Pollution Liability Insurance: Recommended coverage to safeguard against claims related to environmental damage during demolition activities.

 Training Certifications

-- Asbestos Awareness Training: Required for any workers who may encounter asbestos during demolition.
-Training must be completed through an accredited provider.
+- Asbestos Awareness Training: Required for workers potentially exposed to asbestos during demolition; must complete an approved training program.

 Local Business Permits